Relationship Astrology

 Sun-Moon aspects: the foundation

-The relationship between the composite Sun and Moon is the single most important aspect pattern in the chart.
-A trine or sextile between them means the relationship's identity and emotional needs cooperate.
-What the relationship is trying to be (Sun) works naturally with what it needs to feel secure (Moon).
+The relationship between the composite Sun and Moon is one of the most important aspect patterns in the chart.
+A trine or sextile between them suggests the relationship's identity and emotional needs cooperate.
+What the relationship is trying to be (Sun) works more naturally with what it needs to feel secure (Moon).
 The trine is the gentler version: the two functions support each other without the intensity of conjunction.

-A composite Sun conjunct Moon (a composite "new moon") fuses the relationship's purpose and emotional core into a single point.
-Practitioners consider this highly auspicious.
-The relationship feels all-encompassing, sometimes overwhelmingly so, because everything that matters to the partnership is concentrated in one place.
-Even a Sun-Moon square can work if other aspects provide support, but it means the relationship is constantly negotiating between its direction and its comfort zone.
+A composite Sun conjunct Moon, sometimes called a composite new moon, fuses the relationship's purpose and emotional core into a single point.
+Practitioners often consider this supportive.
+The relationship can feel all-encompassing because many partnership concerns are concentrated in one place.
+Even a Sun-Moon square can work if other aspects provide support, but it means the relationship may keep negotiating between its direction and its comfort zone.

-Sun conjunct Venus is another top-tier aspect.
-Practitioners describe it as "pure forgiving and unconditional love without judgments."
-The relationship's identity is centered on love, warmth, and mutual appreciation.
-Both people genuinely like each other, which sounds obvious but is rarer than it should be.
+Sun conjunct Venus is another highly valued aspect.
+It can center the relationship's identity on love, warmth, and mutual appreciation.
+Both people may genuinely like each other, which sounds obvious but is not guaranteed by relationship astrology.

 Venus, Jupiter, and the joy aspects

-Venus-Jupiter aspects are the happiness indicators.
-They do not build structure on their own, but they make the relationship a source of genuine pleasure.
-Venus conjunct Jupiter is probably the single warmest composite aspect: generous, optimistic, and inclined to make the bond official (Venus is love, Jupiter is law).
-The couple instinctively shares resources, celebrates each other's wins, and maintains an optimistic outlook even during rough patches.
+Venus-Jupiter aspects are often read as happiness indicators.
+They do not build structure on their own, but they can make the relationship a source of pleasure.
+Venus conjunct Jupiter is one of the warmer composite aspects: generous, optimistic, and inclined toward celebration or formalization themes.
+The couple may share resources, celebrate each other's wins, and maintain optimism more easily during rough patches.

-Venus trine the composite Ascendant matters because it means warmth and affection are visible in how the relationship presents to the outside world.
-Others sense the love.
-Moon trine Jupiter adds emotional generosity: the partners feel happy when they are together and lift each other's moods instinctively.
-Venus in harmonious aspect to the Moon adds tenderness and mutual care.
+Venus trine the composite Ascendant matters because it can make warmth and affection visible in how the relationship presents to the outside world.
+Moon trine Jupiter adds emotional generosity: the partners may lift each other's moods more easily.
+Venus in harmonious aspect to the Moon adds tenderness and mutual care as a candidate theme.

 Venus sextile Mars deserves a mention.
-It blends affection and desire into a single functional circuit, so the romantic and physical dimensions of the relationship cooperate rather than competing.
-The couple can be passionate and tender without the two modes canceling each other out.
+It blends affection and desire into a single functional circuit, so the romantic and physical dimensions of the relationship can cooperate rather than competing.
+The couple may find it easier to hold passion and tenderness together.

 Saturn aspects: the staying power

-Saturn trines and sextiles to the composite Sun or Moon are the endurance aspects.
-They give the relationship a sense of permanence and mutual responsibility without the heaviness of Saturn squares.
-The couple takes the partnership seriously and invests in it consistently.
-Saturn trine Venus is particularly good: it combines commitment with real affection.
-The couple loves each other and is willing to put in the work.
-Saturn sextile the Moon means emotional stability comes through maturity and effort rather than luck.
+Saturn trines and sextiles to the composite Sun or Moon are commonly read as endurance aspects.
+They can give the relationship a sense of permanence and mutual responsibility without the heaviness of Saturn squares.
+The couple may take the partnership seriously and invest in it consistently.
+Saturn trine Venus combines commitment with affection as a theme.
+Saturn sextile the Moon suggests emotional stability may come through maturity and effort rather than luck.

 Mars trine Saturn is an underrated aspect.
-It means the relationship handles conflict constructively.
+It can help the relationship handle conflict constructively.
 Passion (Mars) gets structure (Saturn) without being crushed by it.
-Disagreements lead to resolution rather than escalation or withdrawal.
-This aspect does not get the attention of Venus-Jupiter or Sun-Moon contacts, but relationships that lack it often struggle with how they fight, even when the rest of the chart looks good.
+Disagreements may have a better chance of moving toward resolution rather than escalation or withdrawal.
+This aspect does not get the attention of Venus-Jupiter or Sun-Moon contacts, but it is useful when assessing how a couple fights.

 Aspects to watch out for

-Sun square or opposite Pluto produces a love-hate dynamic with persistent power struggles.
-The connection is intense but exhausting.
-Sun square or opposite Saturn introduces constant obstacles and can make the relationship feel like it is perpetually on hold.
-Venus square or opposite Saturn creates periods where affection dries up: the couple goes through "droughts" of warmth.
+Sun square or opposite Pluto can describe intensity, power struggle, or a love-hate tone if the relationship is handled poorly.
+Sun square or opposite Saturn introduces obstacles and can make the relationship feel delayed or burdened.
+Venus square or opposite Saturn can describe periods where affection feels scarce or harder to express.

 Neptune aspects deserve special attention in any composite.
-Neptune square or opposite the Sun, Moon, or Venus introduces idealization and eventual disillusionment.
-What starts as the most romantic relationship either person has experienced can collapse when the glamour wears off and both people realize they were in love with a projection rather than a person.
+Neptune square or opposite the Sun, Moon, or Venus can introduce idealization and later disillusionment.
 Neptune is not always destructive, but in hard aspect to personal planets it requires unusual honesty from both people to work.

 The ideal composite combines enough benefic aspects (Venus, Jupiter) for joy with enough Saturn for structure, plus at least one tight conjunction or opposition for engagement.
-Joy without commitment is pleasant but temporary.
-Commitment without joy is grim.
-The relationships that last and that both people actually want to be in tend to have some of each.
+Joy without commitment can be pleasant but temporary.
+Commitment without joy can feel grim.
+Relationships that remain satisfying over time often have some of each, but no composite pattern guarantees duration or mutual wellbeing.

 Use It With Augurine